symfony/symfony-docs/doctrine.rst

 Querying for Objects: The Repository
 ------------------------------------

-You've already seen how the repository object allows you to run basic queries without any work::
+You have already seen how the repository object allows you to run basic queries without any work::

     // from inside a controller